kaiserpreusse/graphio/docs/index.rst

 ::

-   # under the hood py2neo is used to connect to Neo4j
+   # the official Neo4j driver is used to connect to Neo4j
-   # you always need a py2neo.Graph instance
+   # you always need a Driver instance
-   from py2neo import Graph
+   from neo4j import GraphDatabase

-   graph = Graph()
+   driver = GraphDatabase.driver('neo4j://localhost:7687', auth=('neo4j', 'password'))

    from graphio import NodeSet, RelationshipSet